mediasciencelab/aicw-librechat/README.mediasci.md

 ./scripts/set-secrets.sh -s staging ./secrets/trajector.env
 ```

-**How secrets are used:** The LibreChat application automatically retrieves these encrypted
+**How secrets are used:** On first boot, the instance runs a `firstrun.sh` script that
-secrets from Parameter Store at startup using the KMS key to decrypt them.
+downloads the encrypted secrets from Parameter Store using the KMS key to decrypt them, then
+writes them to a `.env` file.
+The LibreChat docker service then picks up these environment
+variables from the `.env` file.

+**Important:** The `firstrun.sh` script only runs on the first boot of a new instance.
+If
+secrets need to be changed, the instance must be recreated as the script will not run again on
+subsequent boots.

 # User management